Global Load Balancing using NSX ALB in VMC

 To test the GSLB working, open a web browser and enter the application name that you have configured in your GSLB configuration.

 In my lab, the application url is configured as www.sddc.vmclab.net.
-This is a publicly resolvable URL created via AWS Route 53 service.
+This is a publicly resolvable URL created via the AWS Route 53 service.

 And that’s it for this post.